Anaminus/rbxmk/fragments/en-us/libraries/program.md

 Values related to the running program.

 # Description
-The **program** librari is loaded directly into the global environment.
+The **program** library is loaded directly into the global environment.
 It contains values related to the compiled executable.

 # Fields